 Many of the factories couldn’t match threads to the body colour due to lack of their thread stock and one factory insisted they stitch production with either black or white thread only as this was “their standard”.

 One of the factories we visited refused to estimate or quote bulk prices until they had completed all sampling which cost several thousand pounds.
-Since our visit, we have picked up 2 clients that used this factory who produced shockingly bad samples and then quoted a price for bulk which was much higher than the brands RRP.
+Since our visit, we have picked up 2 clients that used this factory who produced shockingly bad samples and then quoted a price for the bulk that was much higher than the brand’s RRP.